shenwei356/csvtk/doc/docs/usage.md

   version         print version information and check for update

 Flags:
-  -C, --comment-char string    lines starting with commment-character will be ignored. if your header
+  -C, --comment-char string    lines starting with comment-character will be ignored. if your header
                                row starts with '#', please assign "-C" another rare symbol, e.g. '$' (default "#")
   -U, --delete-header          do not output header row